yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/README.md

 # Step-wise Optimizations

-Here we takes the column-major implemetation for SGEMM.
-Both A and B are not transformed.
+Here we take the column-major implemetation for SGEMM.
+Both A and B are not transposed.

 ## Kernel 1 (naive version)
 [source code](https://www.cs.ucr.edu/~yzhai015/GPU_GEMM/kernel1.cuh)